Xiuchen519/Amazon-KDDCUP-23/README.md

 ## Overview

 The objective of the task1 is to make recommendation for the next item in a session in DE, JP and UK.
 We use three types of single models, including deep recommendation system models, text models, and statistics-based co-graph models to retrieve canidates for every sessions.
 And then a reranker is trained to obtain more accurate ranking results.

+We use [RecStudio](https://github.com/ustcml/RecStudio) to implement all the deep recommendation models.

 ## Data Preparation